 Recommended tools: none

-> Sensor harness connector: similar than before, perform an exhaustive visual inspection of O2 sensor connector.
-Ensure the ignition key is switched off and unplug the O2 sensor harness connector.
+> Sensor harness connector: similar than before, perform an exhaustive visual inspection of oxygen sensor connector.
+Ensure the ignition key is switched off and unplug the oxygen sensor harness connector.
 Look for bent terminal pins, loosely connections, corrosion or any other possible indication of a bad connection.

 Fix any wiring problem before continuing.